uli/dragonbasic/README.md

 - new 32 and 8-bit peeks and pokes
 - uses BIOS call to wait for vertical blank (reduces power consumption, and works better overall)
+- several other blocking functions use BIOS calls to reduce power consumption
 - LOADPAL256, LOADSPRITE, LOADTILES, and UPDATESPRITES now use DMA
 - new SETTILEFAST and CLEARTILESFAST functions ignore rarely significant corner cases in favor of speed